 Kevin Anderson is Uppsala University’s second holder of the Zennström Visiting Professorship in Climate Change Leadership.
-Kevin arrive to Uppsala in August 2016 and is carrying on the work initiated by the first Zennström professor Doreen Stabinsky: to establish a world-leading node in the area of climate change leadership, that will be unique, both in Sweden and internationally.
+Kevin arrived to Uppsala in August 2016 and is carrying on the work initiated by the first Zennström professor Doreen Stabinsky: to establish a world-leading node in the area of climate change leadership, that will be unique, both in Sweden and internationally.

-Uppsala University’s delegation to UN climate meeting COP23
+Uppsala University’s delegation to UN climate meeting COP23 in Bonn

 Massive Open Online Course in Climate Change Leadership and new animation ‘Living within our carbon budget’